Characterizing all non-Hermitian degeneracies using algebraic approaches: Defectiveness and asymptotic behavior: Introduction

-Exploration of EPs in the literature primarily focuses on three main research themes. (i) Classifying all possible degeneracies hosted by an NH system, described by a matrix.
-Examples of such matrices are NH Hamiltonians~\cite{Yoshida2018, Michishita2020, Crippa2021, Erdamar2025exploring} and the vectorized form of the Liouvillian super-operators~\cite{Minganti2019, Chen2021b, Sayyad2021, Hamanaka2023, Erdamar2024}. (ii) Characterizing the asymptotic behavior of EPs upon varying a tuning parameter~\cite{patil2022measuring, Wingenbach2024, zhang2025dynamically, Wiersig2025}.
-Understanding the role of perturbations in either lifting or maintaining NH degeneracies is a goal of such studies, often motivated by experimental or practical considerations. (iii) Providing a seemingly intuitive and computationally stable formulation to theoretically tackle (i) and (ii)~\cite{Delplace2021, Sayyad2022, Yoshida2022discriminant, Sayyad2022b, Sayyad2023, stalhammar2025}.
-Developing theoretical methods using discriminant and resultant to characterize certain types of EPs~\footnote{To be more precise, these methods are developed to study non-derogatory EPs and may not be useful to explore not work for derogatory degeneracies.} is an outcome of such studies.
-In this work and in our recent paper~\cite{Starkov2026}, we address all three directions using mathematically rigorous, yet seemingly simple approaches.
+Exploration of EPs in the literature primarily focuses on three main research themes. (i) Classification: identifying all possible degeneracies an NH matrix can host, whether the matrix is an NH Hamiltonian~\cite{Yoshida2018, Michishita2020, Crippa2021, Erdamar2025exploring} or the vectorized form of a Liouvillian super-operator~\cite{Minganti2019, Chen2021b, Sayyad2021, Hamanaka2023, Erdamar2024}. (ii) Perturbative response: characterizing the asymptotic behavior of EPs upon varying a tuning parameter~\cite{patil2022measuring, Wingenbach2024, zhang2025dynamically, Wiersig2025} and, in particular, addressing how eigenvalues split under perturbation. (iii) Methodology: developing intuitive and computationally stable formulations to theoretically tackle (i) and (ii), for instance, methods based on discriminants and resultants~\cite{Delplace2021, Sayyad2022, Yoshida2022discriminant, Sayyad2022b, Sayyad2023, stalhammar2025}.
+These methods, however, were developed to characterize non-derogatory EPs and do not extend to derogatory degeneracies.
+In the present work, we address all three themes by classifying all types of NH degeneracies and determining their splitting asymptotics under both generic and non-generic perturbations, using a tropical-geometric approach that is mathematically rigorous and yet simple.
+The complementary question, namely which degeneracy types can be converted into one another by infinitesimal perturbations without lifting the degeneracy, is addressed in our recent paper~\cite{Starkov2026}.